Authorship Tags

 A1 — AI Assisted

-AI used during the writing process, such as ideation, outlining, or suggestions.
-Final text written by a human.
+AI used during the creation process, such as ideation, outlining, mockups, references, or suggestions.
+Final work created by a human.

 A2 — AI Contributed

-AI-generated text appears in the final published work.
+AI-generated material appears in the final published work.
 Human authors curated, edited, or arranged the result.

 A3 — AI Generated

-The majority of the final text was generated by AI.
+The majority of the final work was generated by AI.
 Human role is primarily selection or arrangement.

 Modifiers